Author Archive

 Drop Everything – It’s National Relaxation Day!

-August 15th, 2018 | By Claudia Moreno
+August 15th, 2018 | By Moxie Girl Team

 We all know we should, but most of us don’t make enough time to relax on a regular basis.
 Thank goodness it’s National Relaxation Day!
 You have the day off, right?
 Hmmm…we don’t either.
 But Moxie Girl has compiled a selection of inexpensive to FREE ways to help you add a little relaxation into EVERY day!
 Many of our suggestions also go well together, so why not try a “pairing”?